MPDS4: User Administration

 Central user administration and access controls in MPDS allow Administrators to set up a variety of users who can work on a plant design simultaneously, and who can have different access privileges - limited, for example, to certain design disciplines or to certain areas within a plant.
 This is supported by integrated version and change management.

 Quality Assurance

 MPDS4 includes hard and soft clash detection, which can be applied to a whole project, to separate systems or between selected components.
 Consistency checking tools allow users to check work against specific design rules.
-Results can be passed to customisable reports, and components used in a design are automatically included in parts lists.
+Results can be passed to customizable reports, and components used in a design are automatically included in parts lists.

 Modules

 The MPDS4 Assembly Manager is at the core of the plant design and factory layout system, and can be extended with several user extensible and customizable modules covering plant engineering disciplines.